Cailaco Administrative Post

-Cailaco, officially Cailaco Administrative Post (Posto Administrativo de Cailaco, Postu administrativu Kailaku), is an administrative post (and was formerly a subdistrict) in Bobonaro municipality, East Timor.
-Its seat or administrative centre is in Suco Meligo, and its population at the 2004 census was 8,374.
+Cailaco, officially Cailaco Administrative Post (Posto Administrativo de Cailaco, Postu administrativu Kailaku), is an administrative post (formerly a subdistrict) in Bobonaro municipality, Timor-Leste.
+Its administrative centre is in Suco Meligo, and its population at the 2004 census was 8,374.

 History

-In April 1999 an event known as the Cailaco massacre left at least 20 people dead.
-The victims were all killed by Indonesian soldiers and pro-Indonesia militias.
-The massacre started on 12 April 1999, after a Indonesian soldier and a local pro-autonomy activist Manuel Gama were ambushed and killed in Purogoa village.
+In April 1999, an event known as the Cailaco massacre left at least 20 deaths.
+The killings were carried out by Indonesian soldiers and pro-Indonesian militias.
+The massacre started on 12 April 1999 after an Indonesian soldier and a local pro-autonomy activist, Manuel Gama, were ambushed and killed in Purogoa village.

-Later that day soldiers and militiamen searched for suspects, they arrested four independence supporters, Paulino Soares (34), José Pou-Lelo (37), Antonio Soares (45) and Manuel Mau Lelo Araújo, they took them to the Joint Intelligence Unit compound and shot dead.
-That same day three more men Carlito Mau Leto (32), Domingos Resi Mau (29), João Evangelista Lima Vidal (30) were detained and killed in Purogoa, a fourth man João Matos a farmer from Meligo village which Leto is also from, is believed to have been killed along with the other three men.
+Later that day, soldiers and militiamen searched for suspects.
+They arrested four independence supporters, Paulino Soares (34), José Pou-Lelo (37), Antonio Soares (45), and Manuel Mau Lelo Araújo, and took them to the Joint Intelligence Unit compound, where they were shot dead.
+That same day, three more men, Carlito Mau Leto (32), Domingos Resi Mau (29), and João Evangelista Lima Vidal (30) were detained and killed in Purogoa.
+A fourth man, João Matos, a farmer from Meligo village (also Leto's home), is believed to have been killed with them.

-In the following days soldiers and militiamen killed at least 20 people and ill treated hundreds, they also raped hundreds of women and girls.
-On 17 April two men Aprigio Mali Tae and Carlos Sama-Lelo were killed by militiamen.
+In the following days, soldiers and militiamen killed at least 20 people, mistreated hundreds, and committed sexual violence against hundreds of women and girls.
+On 17 April, two men, Aprigio Mali Tae and Carlos Sama-Lelo were killed by militiamen.

 On 19 April, Antonio Basilio and Armando Berlaku were killed in Manapa village by members of the Dadurus Merah Putih.
-The next day José Barros and Carnelio were killed by soldiers and members of the Guntur Batu-Laka and Halilintar militias.
+The next day, José Barros and Carnelio were killed by soldiers and members of the Guntur Batu-Laka and Halilintar militias.

-On 24 April Calistro da Cunha were abducted by members of the Kaer Metin Merah Putih and Indonesian soldiers.
-He was taken to Omelain village and was handed over to Halilintar militiamen who killed him shortly after.
-The following day his family would buried him in Guda cemetery.
+On 24 April, Calistro da Cunha was abducted by members of the Kaer Metin Merah Putih militia and Indonesian soldiers.
+He was taken to Omelain village and handed over to Halilintar militiamen who killed him shortly after.
+His family buried him the following day in Guda cemetery.